walla2sl/datasciencecoursera/GettingCleaningData/CourseProject/README.md

-#Getting and Cleaning Data - CourseProject
+#Getting and Cleaning Data - Course Project

 ##Description
 Includes R code to analyze data for the Getting and Cleaning Data class on Coursera